Malware Types - Viruses, Trojans, Worms, and More

 - Worm: Spreads autonomously through networks.
 It infects other computers without any user action

 The key practical difference is the method of propagation.
 Viruses require user action, but worms spread autonomously, so damage spreads across an entire network in a short time.
-In recent years, hybrid malware that combines these has also been increasing.malware defense books on Amazon offer a systematic way to learn.
+In practice there is also hybrid malware that carries both traits, so when you respond to an incident you cannot treat the label as a reliable guide to how it will behave.

 Real-World Use Cases